ce-store/ce-store/README.md

   7. Name your project
   8. Click `Finish`

-The project should now appear in your Package Explorer in Eclipse.
+The project should now appear in your Package Explorer.

 Add the project to your favourite server and run.
+Liberty and Tomcat examples are described below.

 ### Liberty

-TODO
+Install Liberty

+  1. Go to the [Liberty Get Started page](https://developer.ibm.com/wasdev/downloads/liberty-profile-using-eclipse/) and follow instructions to install

+Set up Liberty server

+  1. Set up a new server by clicking `File`, `New`, `Other...`, `Server`, `Server`
+  2. Click `Next`
+  3. Under `IBM` select `WebSphere Application Server Liberty`
+  4. Click `Next`
+  5. Select `Install from an archive or a repository` (If you already have the Liberty Runtime installed select the runtime and skip to step 10)
+  6. Click `Next`
+  7. Select `Download and install a new runtime environment from ibm.com`
+  8. Select `WAS Liberty V8.5.* Runtime`
+  9. Enter a destination path for the installation
+  10. Click `Next`, then `Next` again
+  11. Accept the T&Cs
+  12. Name your server and click `Next`
+  13. Add `ce-store` to configure on the server
+  14. Click `Finish`

+Run the server

+  1. In the Server view right click the Liberty server and click `Start`
+  2. Access the CE Store at [http://localhost:9080/ce-store/](http://localhost:9080/ce-store/)

 ### Tomcat

-TODO
+Install Tomcat

+  1. Go to the [Tomcat website](http://tomcat.apache.org/) and download Tomcat 7 (minimum required version).

 ## Usage